nu-decree/nu-decree.github.io/list.md

 ---
 ##### You can find syllabus for most of these courses, however courses content may vary and the syllabus just provides a preliminary content of the course based on previous semesters.
 ---
+## Courses in Areas and Universities
 ![Courses in Areas and Universities](./courses/map.png)
+> Details of courses provided bellow

+---
 ### Northeastern University <a name="NU"></a>

 ### CY 2991.
 Research in Cybersecurity (4 credits)